oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 : An application that is dynamically downloaded and executed in a web browser, usually written in JavaScript.
 Also sometimes referred to as a "single-page application", or "SPA".

-While this document often refers to "JavaScript applications", this is not intended to be exclusive to the JavaScript language.
-The recommendations and considerations herein also apply to other languages that execute code in the browser, such as [Web Assembly](https://webassembly.org/).
+This document discusses the security of browser-based applications, which are executed by the browser in a runtime environment.
+In most scenarios, these applications are JavaScript (JS) applications running in a JavaScript execution environment.
+Given the popularity of this scenario, this document refers to "JavaScript applications" and to "malicious JavaScript" when discussing attack patterns.
+Note that the recommendations and considerations in this document are not exclusively linked to the JavaScript language or its runtime.
+The same considerations apply to other languages and runtimes that allow malicious code to execute in the application's runtime in the browser.